3mcd/javelin/packages/ecs/README.md

 world.hasTag(entity, Tags.Awake) // -> false
 ```

-`createTagFilter` produces a filter that will exclude entities which do not have the provided tag(s):
+`tag` produces a filter that will exclude entities which do not have the provided tag(s):

 ```ts
 enum Tags {